We are hiring! We are always looking for amazing people to join the growing bookskeep team Apply here

 Let’s look at one more example so you can see how you can change an assumption and land in a different spot.
 We will keep our Owner Pay at $100,000 and only change the Gross Margin down to 20 percent.
 You can see from the chart below that lowering our gross margin has a huge impact on our expected sales.
 The first example had a gross margin of 40 percent that equated to Tier C in the Profit First Chart and we had a Top Line Revenue of $1.25 million.
 The second example, using 20 percent moved us back to Tier A in the Profit First Chart with a Top Line Revenue of $2.5 million.
 That means your sales have to double to get to the same place with our Owner Pay.

-We have provided the Owner Pay Calculator so that you can add in your numbers and understand how they impact your ability to pay yourself.
+Access our Owner Pay Calculator to input your specific numbers and gain a clear understanding of how they influence your ability to pay yourself.
 Click here to download.

 When Can I Pay Myself

-Next, consider how confident you are in the gross margin you modeled.
-If you have kept up with your bookkeeping, and are using the accrual method at least for revenue and cogs, then you will have a gross margin number suitable for this exercise.
-If not, take a look at the article we have on accrual vs. cash to ensure you understand the importance of this approach to understanding profitability in your business.
+Additionally, evaluate your confidence in the gross margin you’ve projected.
+If you’ve maintained up-to-date bookkeeping and are utilizing the accrual method, at least for revenue and cost of goods sold (COGS), you’ll have a suitable gross margin figure for this analysis.
+If not, refer to our article on accrual vs. cash to understand the importance of this approach in comprehending your business’s profitability.
 Click here to download.

 As you can see, paying yourself should not be left up to chance.
 Your family is counting on you, so take all these considerations into account as you make this important decision for both your business and for your family.